willforsyth/williamh/readme.md

 ## Running the project
-Run `grunt` or `grunt serve` on the command line and the project will build itself, set up a server, open the index page, and wait for you to make changes.
+Run `grunt` or `grunt serve` on the command line and the project will build itself, set up a server, open the index page.

 ## What I have used